Knowing how to choose the right flight school will allow you to reach your aviation goal sooner and save you a lot of money in the long run.

 Listen to them and take their suggestions about other schools in the local airport too.

 BONUS STEP: Ask the flight school that do they have any affiliation with any airlines.

-Some flight schools have a contract with some airlines and they refer fresh commercial pilots straight to the airlines.
+Some flight schools have a contract with some airlines, and they refer to fresh commercial pilots straight to the airlines.